-Dear Teachers and Educators, Do your students want to taste maple sap right out of a tree? …stare eye to eye with a pickerel frog? …hike through New England habitats? …listen to stories in an authentic Native American wigwam?
+Dear Teachers and Educators, Do your students want to taste maple sap right out of a tree? …stare eye to eye with a pickerel frog they caught? …hike through New England habitats? …listen to a traditional story in a wigwam?
 YES, THEY DO!!
 Beaver Brook Association has a staff of experienced outdoor educators who are waiting to welcome you and your students to explore a variety of integrated science topics!
 Outdoor, engaging, and hands on, Beaver Brook programs are the finest in the area.
 Our school programs run year round and are continually evolving to meet Next Generation Science Standards (NGSS) and Common Core curriculum.
 The majority of our school programs can be adapted to fit your grade level and time frame and programs can be combined with each other to create an all-inclusive field trip specifically tailored to your group’s needs!

 - Beaver Brook has indoor bathrooms available.

 - Beaver Brook is dedicated to making programs accessible and we will do our best to accommodate all students.
 If you let us know in advance we will ensure we have approriate activities and staff available for any program.

 Check out our program descriptions and prices below.
 We are happy to help put together an amazing and memorable experience for your students.
 If you have any questions or would like to book a program please call (603) 465-7787 or email us at firstname.lastname@example.org

 Read more about our programs below and if you don’t see what you are looking for please let us know!
 We would be happy to suggest some ideas and help you put together an amazing and memorable experience for your students.
 If you have any questions or would like help planning and booking a program please call 465-7787 or email us at email@example.com.
 Prices are listed below.
 Thank you!